Denison Recognized for Excellence in Undergraduate Research

 Denison students and faculty receive support for undergraduate research through the college’s Lisska Center for Scholarly Engagement.
 Lisska Center faculty and staff promote intellectual life on campus, offering mentorship and support for students, faculty, and recent alumni as they apply for nationally and internationally competitive fellowships and scholarships.
 In addition to coordinating Denison’s Summer Scholar Program, the Lisska Center is a funding hub for a wide range of academic enrichment programs and events.

 “This achievement is wonderful recognition that we are accomplishing our mission,” said Margot Singer, associate professor and director of the Lisska Center.
 “More than one third of our faculty members spent the summer on campus, mentoring students who researched projects across arts, humanities and sciences.
-Denison’s support of this program through $1.6 million in endowed funds is part of our overall culture of vigorous undergraduate research and mentorship.”
+Denison’s support of this program through generous endowed funds is part of our overall culture of vigorous undergraduate research and mentorship.”

 Now in its third year, the AURA award is modeled on the organization’s Characteristics of Excellence in Undergraduate Research, a document that presents criteria for exceptional undergraduate research, scholarship, and creative activity programs.
 AURA recognition requires campuses to have depth and breadth in their undergraduate research initiatives and evidence of innovation of a sustained nature.
 Nominations are open to all types of higher education institutions.
 Three awards were made this year to recognize outstanding institutions from different Carnegie classification groups.